CSCI4160U/project-1-rajiv/PROJECT1/INSTRUCTIONS.md

 11. Optionally, you can change the `Active Tilemap` to `PassUnder`.
 This Tilemap is where you think the player can pass under like a bridge.
 However, this layer can be difficult because you would have to make sure that there is a filled in `Ground Layer` underneath the section you want there to be a `PassUnder`.
 This is so that the colliders do not conflict each other, and there would be complexities to fix.

-If you think you are done with your landscape, Congratulations!
+If you think you are done with your landscape, congratulations!
 You just created your own landscape!
 This is an example end product:

 ![end product](./INSTRUCTION_images/LevelCreation/example_endproduct.PNG)